 <item>

-<guid isPermaLink="true">https://community.youthforesight.org/hazardous-occupations-vd0whtzp/post/discussion-time-what-does-meaningful-youth-engagement-really-look-Bwo4g64xOOBkSkY</guid>
+<guid isPermaLink="true">https://community.youthforesight.org/apprenticeships-0015jcqv/post/from-learning-to-earning-to-justice-youth-led-pathways-for-gender-Y9J4AHESuXIa7eq</guid>

 </item>